soupcms/soupcms-cli/lib/templates/blog/my_first_post.md

 ---
-# blog post attributes, few example given below
+# blog post attributes in front matter format
 tags: [tag1]
 title: Post title (optional) if not defined first line is considered as post title
 ---